-Cauliflower rice is made by chopping or grating raw cauliflower into tiny bits that look like rice.
-That’s it.
+Made by chopping or grating raw cauliflower into tiny bits that look like rice, it’s pretty easy to make right in your very own kitchen.

 Given its versatility and overall low-calorie content, cauliflower rice has made eating a low-carb diet delicious and tricking kids into eating their vegetables easier than ever.